 The tMHFA Instructor Training would allow for 16 participants in a 3-day in-person training.
 The cost associated is \$52,800.
 (National Council members receive a discounted price of \$50,000).
-The price is inclusive of an optional 1-day training for the blended Instructor certification, Instructor materials for each Instructor candidate and 2,000 tMHFA manuals.
+The price includes an optional 1-day training for the blended Instructor certification, Instructor materials for each Instructor candidate and 2,000 tMHFA manuals.